hyperdregon/SimpleWinAPI/README.md

 swapi_showwindow();
 ```

+#### Note:

+Right now you can only display 1 window at a time.
+Maybe this will be fixed in future updates.

 ## Compiling your project

 After your project is ready to be tested/published, you have to compile it (on obj format).
 To do that, just compile your project the way you want, adding the (-c) option and (-I.), so it includes the swapi.h file.
 After that you run this command: